-Being the largest city in Portugal means that there are an abundance of things to do in Lisbon, whether this is your first time visiting the capital or not.
-Lisbon is known for a number of reasons, from its colourful buildings to its incredible seafood, traditional music, and of course its deep rooted history in the world of exploration.
-Lisbon isn’t without its hidden gems, and although there are a lot of incredible attractions in Lisbon for tourists to visit, some of the best points of interest in the city are ones that maybe won’t be on your itinerary the first time around.
+Being the largest city in Portugal means that there are an abundance of unusual things to do in Lisbon, whether this is your first time visiting the capital or not.
+Lisbon is well known for a number of reasons, from its colourful buildings to its incredible seafood, traditional music, and its deep rooted history.
+Lisbon isn’t without its hidden gems though.
+Although there are a lot of incredible attractions in Lisbon for tourists to visit, some of the best points of interest in the city are ones that may not make it onto your itinerary the first time around.

 Santa Justa Lift